rotundasoftware/cartero/README.md

 cartero allows you to easily organize your front end code into reusable packages containing HTML, JavaScript, css, and images.
 And since cartero is built on [npm](https://www.npmjs.org), the official node.js package manager, you can easily publish your packages and / or depend on other npm packages in your own code.
 Depending on a package is as simple as `require( 'pork-and-beans' )`.

 cartero is primarily a build tool, similar to [browserify](http://browserify.org/), but with consideration for additional asset types, and designed for complete applications, instead of a single entry point.
-(Want a more thorough [comparison with other tools](https://github.com/rotundasoftware/cartero/blob/master/comparison.md)?)
+(See [this article](https://github.com/rotundasoftware/cartero/blob/master/comparison.md) for a comparison with other tools.)
 Building all the assets you need for your application is as simple as

 ```
 $ cartero ./views ./static/assets